estruyf/vscode-typescript-exportallmodules/README.md

 > **Info**: If there are folders/files you want to get excluded from the export, you can do this by right-clicking on the folder/file and clicking on the `TypeScript: Exclude folder/file from export`.

+### Create from the current file directory

+By using the `Barrel Generator: Export all modules from the current file directory` command, you can create a barrel file from the current file path its directory.

+> **Info**: If you want, you can add your own keybinding to this command to make it easier to trigger.

 ### Manual creation

 <p align="center">